s4t4n/FS25_realismAddon_gearbox/README.md

 - remove automatic full brake when clutching in reverse bug
 - added support for axis shifting for FPS transmissions
 - added handbrake
+- added support for second Group-Set so the usual Gears, Groups and second Group can be simulated. (for example Gears, R, L, H Group and L / H Powershift) Inputs need to be configured, nothing set by default

 # Changelog in FS25:

+###### V 0.9.0.2
+- Fixed FPS Axis not working

+###### V 0.9.0.1
+- Fixed wrong modDesc descVersion

+###### V 0.9.0.0
+- Initial Github Release: For a full Feature list look at the Feature List above

 ###### V 0.9.0.0
 - Initial Github Release: For a full Feature list look at the Feature List above